centreon/centreon-documentation/versioned_docs/version-23.10/administration/access-control-lists.md

 3. To add users (contacts) or contact groups to the access group, use the **Linked Contacts/Linked Contact Groups** table.
 (Select the user(s) you want in the **Available** column, and then click **Add**.
 The user(s) is moved to the **Selected** column.)

-    > The contact group can be from the LDAP directory connected to the
+    > The contact group can come from the LDAP directory connected to the
     > Centreon interface.
     >
     > To avoid problems, groups created in the Centreon interface should not have the same name as LDAP